Grand Canyon 1-Day Whitewater Rafting Trip

 Discover the rich traditions of the Hualapai people and travel down river with a native guide.
-For those who want a bird’s eye view, the helicopter transport to the rim adds a highlight to your Grand Canyon rafting trip.
 In addition, this trip requires no hike in or out of the Grand Canyon.

 ***The helicopter portion of this trip is not available this year.
 Alternatively, our 3-day Grand Canyon Rafting trips use a helicopter to get everyone into the canyon.
 Additionally, you can do a separate helicopter tour of Grand Canyon which we find to be the best value for those interested in a helicopter experience.

 Only One-Day Grand Canyon Rafting Trip

 This is the only one day rafting trip in the Grand Canyon and the only one-day whitewater rafting trip in the area.
 There is smooth water float discussed as “one day Grand Canyon rafting trip”.
 It starts near Page, Arizona just upstream from Grand Canyon and floats through part of Glen Canyon to Lees Ferry the start of the Grand Canyon.

 Longer Grand Canyon Rafting Tours

 Those that are looking for more adventure can take a 2-day, 3-day or longer Grand Canyon rafting trip.
 Not sure which Grand Canyon trip is best for you, give us a call.
 We’ll answer your questions and guide you through the process.
 Find your perfect Colorado river rafting trip at the same price you would get directly from the outfitter.

-Includes: transportation from the Hualapai Lodge to the Colorado River and back, picnic lunch, beverages and snacks.
+Includes: bus transportation from the Hualapai Lodge to the Colorado River and back, picnic lunch, beverages and snacks.